South Africa’s first regulated broker-matcher

 Do you know where you slot in?

-Factors That Influence the “Best Time” To Trade Forex
+Factors that Influence the “Best Time” to Trade Forex

 There isn’t a magic clock that guarantees profitable trading outcomes.

-This is a “game” of high probability outcomes.
+The trading process is a “game” of high probability outcomes.

 What works for one trader at 10 a.m. might be a dead market for another at the very same hour.